jostylr/math-numbers/numbers.md

 ### Short version of defining number

 Writing out `new Num(3, "float")` is a hassle.
-So instead we will create a method that creates bound functions to allow for shorthand.
+So instead we will create a method that creates bound functions to allow for shorthand `Num.float(3)`
-`

     function (type) {
         Num.prototype[type] = function () {